Contractor License Requirements in Louisiana

 How to Verify a Contractor's License in Louisiana

-- Visit the Louisiana State Licensing Board for Contractors (LSLBC) license lookup tool.
+Visit the Louisiana State Licensing Board for Contractors (LSLBC) website to verify any contractor's license before hiring.

 Reciprocity Agreements